gogoymh/maric/README.md

-# MARIC: Multi-Agent based Reasoning for Image Classification
+# MARIC: Multi-Agent Reasoning for Image Classification

 MARIC is a multi-agent framework that reformulates image classification as a collaborative reasoning process using Vision-Language Models (VLMs).